nehemiaharchives/bbl/README.md

-joel@JOEL-LAPTOP:~$ bbl search Jesus Christ in kjv matthew 1:1 The book of the generation of Jesus Christ, the son of David, the son of Abraham. matthew 1:16 And Jacob begat Joseph the husband of Mary, of whom was born Jesus, who is called Christ. matthew 1:17 So all the generations from Abraham to David [are] fourteen generations; and from David until the carrying away into Babylon [are] fourteen generations; and from the carrying away into Babylon unto Christ [are] fourteen generations.
+joel@JOEL-LAPTOP:~$ bbl search Jesus Christ in kjv matthew 1:1 The book of the generation of Jesus Christ, the son of David, the son of Abraham. matthew 1:16 And Jacob begat Joseph the husband of Mary, of whom was born Jesus, who is called Christ. matthew 1:17 So all the generations from Abraham to David [are] fourteen generations; and from David until the carryi...
 ```

 book and chapter(s) can be specified together with a translation
 ```
-joel@JOEL-LAPTOP:~$ bbl search Jesus Christ in romans 4-6 in kjv romans 4:24 But for us also, to whom it shall be imputed, if we believe on him that raised up Jesus our Lord from the dead;
-romans 5:1 Therefore being justified by faith, we have peace with God through our Lord Jesus Christ: romans 5:6 For when we were yet without strength, in due time Christ died for the ungodly.
+joel@JOEL-LAPTOP:~$ bbl search Jesus Christ in romans 4-6 in kjv romans 4:24 But for us also, to whom it shall be imputed, if we believe on him that raised up Jesus our Lord from the... romans 5:1 Therefore being justified by faith, we have peace with God through our Lord Jesus Christ: romans 5:6 For when we were yet without strength, in due time Christ died for the ungodly.
 ```